transcriptionpro/wuc-new/_posts/2013-11-12-video-bitcoin-101-why-bitcoins-growth-is-normal-and-the-s-curves-you-could-never-see.md

 layout: post
 title: Video - Bitcoin 101 - Why Bitcoins Growth is Normal And The S-Curves You Could Never See
 description: Video - Bitcoin 101 - Why Bitcoins Growth is Normal And The S-Curves You Could Never See
-author: Melvin Draupnir
+author: James DeAngelo
-authorurl: /melvin-draupnir/
+authorurl: /james-deangelo/
 published: true
 ---